 Every country in Asia has it’s own unique wedding traditions based on the culture, religion, and rich history of the area.
 However, the engagement ring was not a feature in many of those cultures until very recently, in large part due to the rising influence of Western countries.

 During ancient and medieval times, it was common for both men and women to wear rings decorated with gemstones, even diamonds, for a variety of purposes.
 These rings included Chinese archer’s rings and the ornate signet rings worn by fashionable women of the Ottoman court.
-However, the engagement ring as we know it didn’t appear until the 1940s.
+However, engagement rings as we know them didn’t appear until the 1940s.

 Today, engagement ring etiquette still varies throughout Asia.
 As religions and customs change from region to region, so does the celebration of a couple’s engagement.
 Some countries include rings for both the man and woman, while others don’t include an engagement ring at all.
 From Japan to the Middle East, here are a few engagement customs from across the continent: